Today is National Pumpkin Seed Day.

 Geddes accomplished much during his lifetime, despite being notoriously disorganized and easily distracted.
 In addition to his work in planning, Geddes was an ardent botanist and an environmentalist.

-People often forget that Geddes was trained most in the subjects of biology and botany; it was through that living scientific lens that he was first inclined to view the world.
-Geddes always conceded an undeniable truth in his work; nature is ever-changing and humans need to be in nature.
+People often forget that Geddes was trained mostly in the subjects of biology and botany; it was through that living scientific lens that he was first inclined to view the world.
+Geddes always conceded an undeniable truth in his work; nature is ever-changing, and humans need to be in nature.
 Geddes had a profound appreciation and reverence for life.
-Like any gardener; he saw value in beauty.
+Like any gardener, he saw value in beauty.

 "No one who studies animate nature can get past the fact of beauty.
 It is as real in its own way as the force of gravity."